ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 exported modules of that component into scope.

-We preserve this behavior by introducing the following "implicit include" rule: every package name ``p`` in ``build-depends`` which is not mentioned by any include in ``backpack-includes`` adds an implicit include ``p`` (with the default provision and requirement renaming).
+We preserve this behavior by introducing the following "implicit mixin" rule: every package name ``p`` in ``build-depends`` which is not mentioned in ``mixins`` adds an implicit mixin ``p`` (with the default provision and requirement renaming).
-Since the implicit include is only added when the package name is not mentioned by ``backpack-includes``, it can be suppressed simply by specifying an include, e.g., ``backpack-includes: p ()``, which does not bring any provided modules into scope.
+Since the implicit mixin is only added when the package name is not mentioned by ``mixins``, it can be suppressed simply by specifying an mixin, e.g., ``mixins: p ()``, which does not bring any provided modules into scope.

-Conversely, as the dependency solver requires version bounds for all external packages, any package name referenced in a ``backpack-include`` must also be mentioned in a ``build-depends`` version bound, so that the dependency solver solves for it.
+Conversely, as the dependency solver requires version bounds for all external packages, any package name referenced in a ``mixin`` must also be mentioned in a ``build-depends`` version bound, so that the dependency solver solves for it.

-Mix-in linking
+Mixin linking
 ~~~~~~~~~~~~~~

-An included component may also specify some requirements.
+A mixin may also specify some requirements.
 Like
 provided modules, these requirements are brought into the same scope
 as provided modules.
 However, when a requirement has has the
-same name as a module, mix-in linking occurs.
-Mix-in linking
+same name as a module, mixin linking occurs.
+Mixin linking
 follows the following rules:

 1. Unlike provided modules, a requirement cannot be hidden; it is